Using Cybersecuirty KPIs to Generate Results

 Cost per Incident

-This metric indicates the overall cost of mitigating a vulnerability in cybersecurity risk management.
+This metric among the cybersecurity KPIs indicates the overall cost of mitigating a vulnerability in cybersecurity risk management.
 However, the real cost of an incident is difficult to quantify.
 So the best approximation techniques are often ideal.
 For instance, the cost can be either as direct or indirect.
 Direct costs include the amounts paid to customers, fines, investigation costs, etc. Indirect costs include the money lost due to downtime, lost opportunity, reputational damage, negative press, etc.

 The idea is that not all incidents have the same impact.
 This helps justify the need for more resources and mitigation for specific threats.
 It can also help highlight the economic significance of preventing attacks rather than resolving them.
 This would mean more emphasis on cybersecurity awareness and investments in modern threat protection tools and technologies.